DAFRAYAL/Simplest-LINUX-hardening-and-benchmark/README.md

 Will add hosts file and DNS, and firewall later.
 You can always use ITARIAN, SNORT services.

-Never use asterisk in DEBIAN packaging installations.
+Don't use asterisk in DEBIAN packaging installations.
 You may try that on RED HAT.